Windows 10 ESU Ends October 2026: Your Real Options

 You have three options for every Windows 10 machine in the business:

 There is no fourth option.
 Running Windows 10 without ESU after October 2026 means unpatched vulnerabilities on machines that hold your email, your files, and your clients’ data.
-The government’s latest breach figures show attackers do not need an invitation — an unpatched operating system is one.
+The government’s latest breach figures show how often an unpatched system is the way in.

 What ESU Actually Costs Now

-So a 20-person firm clinging to Windows 10 through Year 2 pays roughly £2,400 for one more year of patches — on machines that are, by definition, at least five years old.
-That is not an investment.
-That is rent on a problem.
+So a 20-person firm staying on Windows 10 through Year 2 pays somewhere around £2,400 for one more year of patches — on machines that are, by definition, at least five years old.
+That is money spent on holding the problem in place rather than on solving it.

 One nuance worth knowing: Microsoft extended consumer ESU in some regions, which generated a lot of confused headlines.
 For business devices, the schedule above is the one that matters.
 Do not plan around a consumer concession.